← All Conditions

 Pneumothorax

 Common questions from patients referred with a pneumothorax or collapsed lung.
-Please raise anything further at your consultation.
+For catamenial pneumothorax linked to the menstrual cycle, see the thoracic endometriosis page →

 Do I need surgery after a first pneumothorax?

 Not necessarily.
 A first pneumothorax is often managed conservatively — with observation, aspiration, or a chest drain depending on its size.
-However, surgery is generally recommended after a second episode, or after a first episode in certain high-risk situations such as in pilots, divers, or patients with a very large pneumothorax.
-I will review your specific circumstances and advise clearly.
+Surgery is generally recommended after a second episode, or after a first episode in certain high-risk situations such as in pilots, divers, or patients with a very large pneumothorax.
+Dr Okiror will review your specific circumstances and advise clearly.

 What does surgery for pneumothorax involve?

 Surgery is performed by keyhole (VATS) technique under general anaesthesia.
-Through small incisions, I remove the small blebs or bullae on the lung surface responsible for the air leak, and then perform a pleurodesis — a procedure that causes the lung lining to adhere to the chest wall, significantly reducing the chance of a further collapse.
+Through small incisions, the small blebs or bullae on the lung surface responsible for the air leak are removed, and then a pleurodesis is performed — causing the lung lining to adhere to the chest wall and significantly reducing the chance of a further collapse.

 How long is recovery after pneumothorax surgery?

 Most patients spend a few days in hospital following keyhole surgery.
 Return to desk-based work is typically possible within two to three weeks.
 More physical activity takes a little longer.
-I will give you clear guidance tailored to your job and lifestyle.
+Dr Okiror will give clear guidance tailored to your job and lifestyle.

 Can a pneumothorax come back after surgery?